vcostin/pic-gallery/docs/hooks-refactoring-todo.md

 - [x] Deprecate legacy hooks with JSDoc comments
 - [x] Add barrel file in `hooks/index.ts` for organized exports
 - [x] Create a migration guide with examples
+- [x] Refactor `GalleryGrid` and `ImageGrid` to use React's native `useState` instead of deprecated `useAsync`
+- [x] Update `removeImage` in `useEnhancedGalleryImages` to call the API service to persist removal
+- [x] Add `removeImage` method to `GalleryService` to properly persist image removals
+- [x] Add tests for successful and failed image removal operations
+- [x] Add tests for image reordering functionality
+  - Added test cases for successful image reordering via API
+  - Added test cases for handling errors during image reordering
+  - Mocked `updateImageOrder` method in tests